metamn/react/content/blog/on-design-systems-3/index.md

 ![The context](ds-context-black-nologo.png)

-- Each quadrant represents an era in web development.

-- The historical timeline is depicted counter-clockwise.

-- The axes connect web development to general software development terms and theory: APIs and frameworks.
+Each quadrant represents an era in web development; the historical timeline is depicted counter-clockwise; the axes connect web development to general software development practice: APIs and frameworks.

 And the story, in short, follows.